Ashwin7mak/qbui/ui/README.md

 ### Running E2E Tests Through SauceLabs

 1. Copy and rename the `wdioSauce.conf.override.js.sample` to `wdio.conf.override.js` (remove the `.sample` from the end).
-For many devs this will work as is; however, you can change any values you need to override in the normal `wdioSauce.conf.js` file.
+For many devs this will work as is; however, you can change any values you need to override listed in the `wdioSauce.conf.js` file.

 1. By default, `wdioSauce.conf.override.js` only has one test activated.
 Add or modify tests or directories in the `specs` array in `wdioSauce.conf.override.js`.